modular-ml/wrapyfi/docs/usage.md

 where the methods don't belong to a class, and must therefore have a unique identifier for declaration in the [configuration files](#configuration).

-The `<Port name>` is the name used for the connected port and is dependent on the Middleware platform.
+The `<Port name>` is the name used for the connected port and is dependent on the middleware platform.
 The listener and publisher receive the same port name.

 The `@MiddlewareCommunicator.register` decorator is defined for each of the method's returns in the